jabbott7335/ce-pe-bootcamp/docs/eam/overview.md

 ### Notes

-1. This slide move from left to right.
-Moving from left to right moves up the chain from Basic asset management to Predictive asset management by infusing the operational data with AI.
+1. Moving from left to right moves up the chain from Basic asset management to Predictive asset management by infusing the operational data with generative AI.
 2. Each of the blue circles is a module that can be added to Maximo Core and Maximo Manage to add features to a very powerful suite of asset management tools.

 ### A Different View of MAS